 As a precaution, she had told a close friend exactly where she was going, and she promised that once inside, she’d text him if she felt safe.
 Deciding to stop stalling and get the meeting over with, she reached across to the passenger seat and grabbed her soft briefcase containing the tools of the trade.

-After a short trip up a walkway bordered with stunning flowers on each side, Kimberly got to the porch, rang the doorbell, and waited.
+After a short trip up a walkway bordered with stunning flowers, Kimberly got to the porch, rang the doorbell, and waited.
 She quickly heard movement on the other side and then the heavy wood door swung open.

 The individual standing in front of her smiled warmly – but she did not return his warmth.
 She couldn’t.
 As she looked at him, it took all the concentration Kimberly could muster to maintain an even gaze without showing any reaction.